 A GPS tool might be useful for navigation, but the electronics may fail, so bring a compass with you.
 However, because of Alaska’s mosquitoes, it is important to remember that bug spray.
 Even though the views aren’t postcard-perfect and the mountains are hidden from view, you can still see incredible things.

 Check out these different routes you can take along the Savage River trail in Denali.

 See Related: What to Pack for an Alaskan Cruise

-Once you’re at the top, spend some time looking around and taking in the views and the fresh air.
+When you’ve reached the top, take some time to appreciate the views and fresh air.

 Although that’s not always possible if you go in high-season and there are many other hikers as well.
 Still, it’s a great spot to take some pictures of the river.

 Another cool thing is that hiking off-trail in this area is allowed, so if you want to check out some other sides, you can.